TorchAuth/vite-plugin-wrangler-spa/README.md

 You can also utilize Hono's built in RPC functions to automatically map your Function API into your React SPA.
 See the [Hono documentation](https://hono.dev/guides/rpc) for more information about this feature.

-_**Beware importing files from `functions` into your frontend application.
-Depending on how they are exported, it could pull your entire Function bundle into your frontend code**_
+_**Beware when importing types from backend `functions` into your frontend application.
+Depending on how they are exported, it could pull your entire Function bundle into your frontend code.
+Always double-check the final bundle to ensure you haven't accidentally imported more than you wanted.**_

 ```ts
 //App.tsx